dk-e/username-checker/README.md

 - Put the usernames you want to check inside of the `usernames.txt` file
 - Open up a terminal and run `node .` or `node index.js`
 - Now all the available usernames will be saved in `available_usernames.txt`

+## Notice

+Please be aware that some sites prevent this method of checking names.
+Consequently, the effectiveness of this approach may be limited in such cases.